Independent Study in Engineering

 |Section||Degree Program||Suitable for Concentration Credit?|

 |S02||Chemical and Biochemical Engineering||Yes|

 If I am completing an Independent Study for an Honors Thesis (but not for concentration credit or Capstone design), which section do I register for?

 You should register for Section 11 - Other Topics Related to Engineering (not suitable for concentration credit).

 Who determines the grade for my Independent Study?

-If you are an engineering concentrator, or a BEO concentrator, you submit a proposal as described above.
-If you are pursuing any other concentration, you must go through that department, or consult with the CPT advisor in the office of the Dean of the College.
+If you are an engineering concentrator or a BEO concentrator, then you submit a proposal as described above.
+If you are pursuing any other concentration, then you must go through that department or consult with the CPT advisor in the office of the Dean of the College.